nishtwowhoo/sdoc-shipping-document-verifier/README.md

 Manually reviewing these documents can be time-consuming and prone to human error, especially when operators need to identify discrepancies between multiple documents.

-The **SDOC Shipping Document Verifier** was built for the **Averis x Monash Hackathon 2026** to automate this verification process.
+The **Waybill Copilot** was built for the **Averis x Monash Hackathon 2026** to automate this verification process.
 Rather than only displaying an error on screen, the system acts as an active operational copilot: it reads the shipping inbox, verifies the paperwork, and drafts the reply for every problem it finds.

 The system: